 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
+This equipment should be installed and operated with minimum distance 20cm between the radiator and your body.

-The antenna(s) used for this transmitter must be installed to provide a separation distance of at least 20 cm from all persons and must not be co-located or operating in conjunction with any other antenna or transmitter.
+This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.
+IEEE 802.11b or 802.11g operation of this product in the USA is firmware-limited to channels 1 through 11.